 \item{} It seems to be known that boundaries of all hyperbolic groups fall in the class of spaces called Markov compacta (as defined e.g. in [Dr]).
 We work on showing that trees of polyhedra coincide with a subclass of Markov compacta of some rather simple form.
 This suggests a possibility to introduce certain notion of degree of complexity for Markov compacta, with the lowest degree corresponding to trees of polyhedra.
 A big challenge is to explore more fully the territory of hyperbolic groups with higher degree boundaries (i.e. boundaries which are not trees of polyhedra).
 For example, one can ask for new strict hyperbolization procedures, resulting with groups of higher degree boundaries.
 One can also ask for explicit description of such boundaries, perhaps starting with degree just above the lowest one.

 {\it The content of the paper.}

 In Part 1 we introduce the notions of a tree system of metric compacta (Section 1.B) and its limit (Section 1.C).
-We then show that such limit is always a compact metrizable space (Section 1.D).
+We then prove that such limit is always a compact metrizable space (Section 1.D) by showing that it is homeomorphic to the limit of some inverse system naturally associated to a tree system.
 In Section 1.E we introduce the notion of isomorphism of tree systems.
 We also present a class of natural examples - dense tree systems of closed (topological) manifolds, and a class of spaces obtained as their limits - the trees of manifolds $M$.
 As we show in Part 2 of the paper, trees of manifolds $M$ coincide with the spaces studied earlier by W. Jakobsche in [J2] (for $M$ oriented) and by P. Stallings in [St] (for non-orientable $M$).